-According to mother, the child began exhibiting emotional problems with respect to her visitation arrangement with her father.
-Mother took the child to see a clinical social worker in New York.
+According to the mother, the child began exhibiting emotional problems with respect to her visitation arrangement with her father.
+The mother took the child to see a clinical social worker in New York.

-Afterwards, father filed a petition for visitation to resume.
+Afterward, the father filed a petition for visitation to resume.
 The petition was based on the Chicago doctor’s report.
-That report stated that there was no reason that parenting time should not occur between father and the child.
-The Illinois circuit court ordered that father be allowed his regularly scheduled parenting time during the child’s summer vacation.
+That report stated that there was no reason that parenting time should not occur between the father and the child.
+The Illinois circuit court ordered that the father be allowed his regularly scheduled parenting time during the child’s summer vacation.

 The Illinois circuit court found that the balance of factors enumerated in the inconvenient-forum provision of the UCCJEA weighed in favor of New York as a more appropriate forum for determining the visitation issues.
 Father appealed.